the-teachingRSE-project/competencies/competencies.md

 the expanding need of storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from 2024 to 2026 [@IEA2024]).
-At the same time, current science is well aware of several planetary boundaries being exceeded due to human activities [@Richardson2023].
-Data processing, storage and transfer account for a non negligible fraction [@IEA2024].
+At the same time, current science is well aware of

+several planetary boundaries being exceeded due to human activities [@Richardson2023].
+Data processing, storage and transfer account for a non-negligible fraction [@IEA2024].
 Demands to move resource consumption to a sustainable rate are well justified and supported by science [@Sills2019].

 RSEs have the opportunity to contribute to this effort by, for example, choosing computationally adequate approaches (e.g. recognising where a